xing/hops/packages/styled-components/README.md

 _This preset must be used together with the `hops-react` preset._

-Just add this preset and its peer dependency `styled-components` to your existing Hops React project:
+Add this preset and its peer dependency `styled-components` to your existing Hops React project:

 ```bash
 $ yarn add hops-styled-components styled-components